johnlime/UnitNeurons/README.md

 - Implementation of Angeniol's SOM on 10-cities traveling salesman problem at [main.cpp](https://github.com/johnlime/unit_neurons/blob/master/Unit%20Neurons/main.cpp).
+- Better pointer routing.

 ## Open Problems
-- Kohonen's SOM implementation, although it had no problem building, may have incorrect usage of pointers and references.
-Needs more testing.
+- ~~Kohonen's SOM implementation, although it had no problem building, may have incorrect usage of pointers and references.
+Needs more testing.~~
 - Implementations of other neural network models are highly welcomed
   - Feedforward network with gradient descent:
     - Global operator calculates least mean squares